Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Data Segmentation and Isolation Using VPCs and Security Groups

-In our AWS environment, workloads are segmented using Virtual Private Clouds (VPCs) to separate sensitive data environments from other systems.
-We control network access between services by using security groups and Network Access Control Lists (NACLs), restricting access to only the necessary traffic.
+In our AWS and Azure environments, workloads are segmented using Virtual Private Clouds (VPCs) and Azure Virtual Networks (VNets) to separate sensitive data environments from other systems.
+We control network access between services by using security groups, Network Access Control Lists (NACLs) and Azure Network Security Groups (NSGs), restricting access to only the necessary traffic.
 This ensures a clear separation of environments, minimizing the risk of unauthorized access or lateral movement between services.

 • Event-Based Data Anomaly Detection via AWS GuardDuty and Logz.io

-Customer data access attempts and other anomalies are continuously monitored using AWS GuardDuty.
-All GuardDuty alerts are ingested into our Logz.io SIEM for centralized logging, analysis, and correlation with other security data.
+Customer data access attempts and other anomalies are continuously monitored via Logzio integration on both infrastructures.
+All alerts are ingested into our Logz.io SIEM for centralized logging, analysis, and correlation with other security data.
 This allows our Security Operations Center (SOC) to quickly detect, investigate, and respond to potential security threats.

 • Data Access Logging and Auditing (AWS CloudTrail & Logz.io)